mm80843/T3.5/docs/Benef/PBN__Benef_835.md

 * [The Impact of Pandemic Crisis on the Survival of Construction Industry: A Case of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_168.md)
 * [Computational analysis of SARS-CoV-2/COVID-19 surveillance by wastewater-based epidemiology locally and globally: Feasibility, economy, opportunities and challenges](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_252.md)

+## Name of the Benefit

+The combined use of WBE and clinical testing can save billions of dollars by reducing the cost and time associated with individual testing of the entire population.